Second VA-45 (U.S. Navy)

-Second VA-45, nicknamed the Blackbirds, was an Attack Squadron of the U.S. Navy.
+Second VA-45, nicknamed the Blackbirds, was an Attack Squadron of the United States Navy.
 The squadron was established on 1 September 1950.
 On 13 June 1953, the squadron flew its first combat operation while deployed to Korea aboard USS Lake Champlain.
 It was disestablished on 1 March 1958.
 It was the second squadron to be designated VA-45, the first VA-45 was disestablished on 8 June 1950.

 Home port assignments

 The squadron was assigned to these home ports, effective on the dates shown: